jakebrehm/cage-discord-bot/README.md

 ## How can I get in on this?

-I'll add a link here to talk to Nic once I get to a stable point, just hang in there.
+I'll add a link here to talk to Nic once he's at a stable point, just hang in there.

 ## Future plans for this project